Tag: Jim Shannon

 The below Parliamentary question was asked by Jim Shannon on 2015-12-15.

-To ask the Secretary of State for Health, what discussions he has had with his counterpart in the Scottish Government on strategies to prevent premature births.
+To ask the Secretary of State for Health, what discussions his Department has had with clinical bodies on the approach in the NHS to prescribing Ritalin for children with ADHD.

 The below Parliamentary question was asked by Jim Shannon on 2016-01-05.